weavejester/lein-beanstalk/README.md

     (def lein-beanstalk-credentials
       {:access-key "XXXXXXXXXXXXXXXXXX"
        :secret-key "YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY"})

+Or, if you're using Leiningen 2, you can add the credentials to your `~/.lein/profile.clj` file:

+    {:user
+     {:aws {:access-key "XXXXXXXXXXXXXXXXXX"
+            :secret-key "YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY"}}}

 Finally, lein-beanstalk uses lein-ring for packaging your application, so all of lein-ring's configuration applies as well.
 At a minimum, you'll need to your `project.clj` a reference to